cenkerkaraors/Knauf-Digital-Frontend/README.md

 ## How to run

+1) Update your browser version.
-1) Unzip files into a single folder of your choice.
+2) Unzip files into a single folder of your choice.
-2) Open index.html with your browser.
+3) Open index.html with your browser.
-3) Now you are ready to use.
+4) Now you are ready to use.

 ## Results